Bluefin tuna is a highly prized and iconic fish species that has captured the imagination of people worldwide.

 Changes in Fishing Regulations

 In recent years, fishing regulations for bluefin tuna have become stricter, reflecting growing concerns about the species.
-These regulations include tighter quotas, stricter size, and bag limits, and implementing a tagging program to monitor fishing activity and ensure compliance with regulations.
+These regulations include tighter quotas, more exact sizing, and bag limits.
+Implementing a tagging program to monitor fishing activity and ensure compliance with regulations.

 In addition to fishing pressure, environmental factors also contribute to the decline of bluefin tuna populations.
 These include: